 Professionals must possess a U.S. baccalaureate degree or foreign equivalent degree that is normally required for the profession.
 The occupation must normally require a baccalaureate degree.
 Professionals may not substitute education and experience for a baccalaureate degree.
 The foreign national must be performing work for which qualified workers are not available in the U.S.

 Other workers are in positions that require less than two (2) years of higher education, training, or experience.
 The foreign national must be capable, at the time the petition is filed, of performing unskilled labor that is not of a temporary or seasonal nature, for which qualified workers are not available in the United States.
-However, it is important to remember that due to the long backlog, an employer could expect to wait many years before a visa in this category is granted.
+However, it is important to remember that due to the long backlog, an employer could expect to wait many years before employment based immigrant visas in this category are granted.

 “Alien investors” must show that a “qualified investment” is being made in a new commercial enterprise located within an approved Regional Center.
 The foreign national must also demonstrate, using reasonable methodologies, at least ten (10) full-time jobs will actually be created either directly or indirectly by the new commercial enterprise through revenues generated from increased exports, improved regional productivity, job creation, or increased domestic capital investment resulting from the pilot program.